Richmond Homicide Lawyer Protects Your Rights Across Virginia

 Cody doesn’t take accusations of homicide lightly.
 He does everything in his power to protect you from the consequences of a murder conviction.

 As your homicide lawyer, Cody will take the necessary steps to protect you from the potential for a life sentence or a long prison sentence.
-His experience as a murder lawyer has given him the knowledge needed to safeguard the rights of his clients and ensure the best defense is provided to them.
+His experience as both a murder lawyer and a Richmond burglary defense lawyer has given him the broad knowledge needed to safeguard the rights of his clients and ensure the best defense is provided to them.

 Steps that this Richmond criminal defense attorney takes include:

 If you’ve been charged with homicide, don’t leave your life up to chance.
-You need a qualified, conscientious murder lawyer who can defend you in court.
+You need a skilled criminal lawyer who can defend you in court.

 Virginia has five classifications for homicide.
 All are considered felonies, but the penalties vary depending on the severity of the charges.